 We prioritize potential matches who are active, and active at the same time.
-We don’t want to waste your time showing you profiles of inactive users.
+We don’t want to waste your time showing you profiles of inactive members.
 We want you chatting and meeting IRL.
 And there’s nothing better than matching and immediately striking up a conversation.
 Using the app helps you be more front and center, see more profiles and make more matches.
 This is the most important part of our algorithm — and it’s totally in your control.

 So when you use the Tinder app, it helps us pick better potential matches for you, too.
 It’s Algorithm 101.

-On Tinder, the app doesn’t ask for much from you as a user.
+On Tinder, the app doesn’t ask for much from you as a member.
 Aside from your current location and gender, it’s just your age, distance and gender preferences to start.
 Proximity is a key factor; it’s always fun when you meet someone in your neighborhood because you share a community.
 That’s why we consider a person’s distance from your current location.
 But there’s a lot we don’t consider also...

 We don’t care (or store) whether you’re black, white, magenta or blue.
 Our algorithm doesn’t know if you make $10 or $10 million a year.
 And we aren’t going to show you all the blondes first because they supposedly have more fun.
 We don’t believe in stereotypes.
 So whether you’re celebrating Diwali, Carnival, Eid Al-Fitr, or Gay Pride, we think the party gets better when great people, from all walks of life, can get together.
 Our algorithm is designed to be open and we love our results.

-And depending on where you are, you may see all active users who meet your desired gender and age preferences, within your self-imposed commute time, provided — of course — you meet their preferences, as well.
+And depending on where you are, you may see all active members who meet your desired gender and age preferences, within your self-imposed commute time, provided — of course — you meet their preferences, as well.